vytautas-bauras/bookeeper/src/Contract/CoreConcepts/DoubleEntry/AccountsChart/AccountMapping/README.md

 ## Usage cases

-Financial Reports, i.e.:
+Financial Reports, for example:

-- Balance Sheet
+- a balance sheet
-- Income Statement
+- an income statement